Police release partial body-cam footage from aftermath of Black man’s fatal shooting by off-duty White officer

 Ricks declined to comment about the recently released videos when contacted by The Washington Post.

 Parrish Daughtry, an attorney representing Hash, said Saturday that Hash is “devastated” for the Walker family, his community and his family.
-She said North Carolina statutes prevent her from discussing the facts of an ongoing investigation, but did say that state self-defense laws are involved in the matter.
+She said North Carolina statutes prevent her from discussing the facts of an ongoing investigation, but she did say that state self-defense laws are involved in the matter.

-Doughtry cited one law regarding defending one’s home, workplace or vehicle in the face of death or serious bodily harm and another about the justification for use of force in protection of self or others, removing criminal liability.
+Daughtry cited one law regarding defending one’s home, workplace or vehicle in the face of death or serious bodily harm and another about the justification for use of force in protection of self or others, removing criminal liability.

 Hash has not been charged and the case has been assigned to the North Carolina Conference of District Attorneys, an independent prosecutorial agency with statewide jurisdiction, to avoid any appearance of conflict of interest, Cumberland County District Attorney told reporters.